Is a ClassPass Membership Worth It?

 Let's add up the perks and payments to see where you should spend your cash on fitness.

-When ClassPass burst onto the gym scene in 2013, it revolutionized the way we see boutique fitness; you're no longer tied to a big-box gym and you don't have to pick a favorite spin, barre, or HIIT studio.
+When ClassPass burst onto the gym scene in 2013, it revolutionized the way we see boutique fitness: You're no longer tied to a big-box gym and you don't have to pick a favorite spin, barre, or HIIT studio.
 The fitness world became your oyster.
 (Even science says that trying new workouts makes exercising way more enjoyable.)

+Is it worth it to ditch your traditional gym membership and give ClassPass a try?
+We did a little math so you can decide if it's a relationship worth pursuing.
+It's worth noting that you need to worry about cancellation policies and fees, which apply and differ for ClassPass and other studios.
 Disclaimer: The prices for ClassPass memberships and boutique fitness classes depend on which city you're in.
 For this article, we're using the prices for New York City.

 If you're new: Great news is they offer a baller two-week free trial that gives you 40 credits-enough to take four to six classes in those two weeks alone.
 But if you get hooked, beware: Taking classes at that cadence will cost you between $80 and $160 per month once you're a regular subscriber.